MOSP meets at the Ethical Society of St Louis at

 Ethical Society of St. Louis, 9001 Clayton Rd.:

 Sunday, April 6, 9:45 am: "Health Care beyond the USA"by Alan Ranford of the Ethical Society of St. Louis.
 Alan Radford will present a survey of the major health care systems found in other industrialized nations, including some of their histories and outcomes compared to that of our own system.

 Sunday, April 13, 9:45 am: "Apples to Oranges; A Comparison of the Affordable Care Act and Improved Medicare for All" by Pamella Gronemeyer, MD of Physicians for a National Health Program.
 The fundamental principles of the ACA, mandatory commercial insurance, are compared to the fundamental principles of HR 676, improved Medicare for all.
 Should American people settle for less than they deserve and need?

-Sunday, April 20, 9:45 am: “Managed Care; Wolf in Sheep’s Clothing” by a panel of physicians, including Suzanne Hagan, OD and Pamella Gronemeyer, MD of Physicians for a National Health Program, and other invited panelists.
+Sunday, April 20, 9:45 am: "Managed Care; Wolf in Sheep’s Clothing" by a panel of doctors, including Suzanne Hagan, OD and Pamella Gronemeyer, MD of Physicians for a National Health Program, and Arthur Gale, MD, a primary care physician.
 Managed care is a capitated system whereby the savings gleaned by providing less care results in lucrative profit for the managed care company.

 2014 Health Care Weekend Events

 “Mercy Killers” the Play; Saturday, May 10, 2014